-We are reactivating the Alameda County Disaster Relief Fund now to enable Alameda County employees and people in the community to voluntarily make cash and/or online donations to benefit the survivors and the families of the victims.
+We are reactivating the Alameda County Disaster Relief Fund to enable Alameda County employees and people in the community to make voluntary cash and/or online donations to benefit the victims of the fires, the Las Vegas shootings and Hurricanes Harvey, Irma and Maria.
 County employees may also have the option to donate up to 5 days of their accrued vacation time, compensatory time and/or holiday in-lieu time.

-Alameda County intends for all contributions to the Disaster Relief Fund to go directly to victims and families affected by the fire.
+Alameda County intends for all current contributions to the Disaster Relief Fund to go directly to victims of the recent string of tragedies.

 Thank you for your leadership, generosity and support.